 NIE are looking for opinions from stakeholders on whether they should take their ‘Business as Usual’ approach to this increasing demand, more copper in the ground and bigger transformers for example.
 Alternatively they could save money by investing in smart grid technology instead.

 For example, there appears to be a lack of SCADA data at lower levels of the network.
 This coupled with NIE’s “conservative assumptions” mean some parts of the network are considered full, where in reality there may be more capacity and less congestion than they think.

 We believe in embracing the technology and getting stuck into modernising the grid.
 Opening up the data is another important role for a DSO, although we appreciate this is non-trivial when their security responsibilities are considered.

 For a lay person there’s a lot to get your head round here.
-But for most NIEVO members the biggest take away may be that the regs to allows us to installed larger PV arrays and domestic batteries should be here by the middle of next year.
+But for most NIEVO members the biggest take away may be that the regs to allows us to install larger PV arrays and domestic batteries should be here by the middle of next year.

 It’s clear that large organisations like NIE Networks face increasing challenges trying to keep up with technology.
 By their own admission they have under estimated consumer demand for EV’s.
 We welcome this consultation period and encourage them to make progressive decisions as we move towards a more electrified future.